- Where to Begin

 Being diagnosed with Alzheimer’s Disease can flood the patient and their loved ones with a variety of emotions and concerns.
 The key to a successful care plan is a solid foundation—a support system.
 According to the Alzheimer’s Association, friends, neighbors and extended family are important sources of support for the patient and family.
 Having the disease, or caring for someone who does, can be challenging.

 BrightStar understands how difficult it can be to cope with an Alzheimer’s diagnosis and can serve as a resource to families in need.
-In addition to our in-home care services, our local BrightStar Senior Living communities can offer a wide range of assistance to meet you and your family’s unique needs.
-Whether it’s relieving loved ones who are providing care from their duties or providing full-time care 24 hours a day, seven days a week, BrightStar Care and BrightStar Senior Living are dedicated to providing quality professionals to administer premium care to meet your needs.
+Our local BrightStar Senior Living communities can offer a wide range of assistance to meet you and your family’s unique needs.
+Whether it’s relieving loved ones who are providing care from their duties or providing full-time care 24 hours a day, seven days a week, BrightStar Senior Living is dedicated to providing quality professionals to administer premium care to meet your needs.

 If you or a loved one is affected by Alzheimer’s disease, the Alzheimer’s Association offers support and services.
 Information is available online or by calling the Association’s 24/7 Helpline at 1-800-272-3900.

-For more information on how BrightStar Senior Living of Madison can help you care for a loved one living with Alzheimer’s Disease or another form of dementia, call Bonnie at 608-620-7900.
+For more information on how BrightStar Senior Living can help you care for a loved one living with Alzheimer’s Disease or another form of dementia, call Bonnie at 608-620-7900.